Qualytics/userguide/docs/add-datastores/azure-datalake-storage.md

 ### Option I: Create a New Source Datastore Connection

-If the toggle for **Use an existing connection** is turned off, then this will prompt you to add and configure the datastore from scratch without using existing connection details.
+If the toggle for **Use an existing connection** is turned off, then this will prompt you to add and configure the source datastore from scratch without using existing connection details.

 **Step 1**: Select the **Azure Datalake Storage** connector from the dropdown list and add connection details such as URI, account name, access key, root path, and teams.